celltea/redQueen/README.md

 ###### Note

 Much of this project references ID's.
 Viewing of these can be enabled in the client via `Settings > Appearance > Advanced > Developer Mode` and right-clicking elements of discord (Users, Channels, Messages, etc.).
 Most of these elements will have a context menu option that says "Copy ID".
 These are used throughout redQueen's commands and settings.json file.

+###### Chat filter setup

+The chat filter ignores a handful of characters.
+Entries into the black/greylists should account for these (or have their call adapted to account for them).
+It's encouraged to look at the functionality of simplify() in /utilities/formatting.py to understand what should be included in settings.json.
+Black/greylist entries should not include spaces, capitilization, or trailing "s" on a word (i.e. use "test" instead of "tests" if you wanted to blacklist both).
+Non alphabetic-symbols (including numbers) are ignored or translated by the program so they shouldn't be included in the entries.